Ajie-GitHub/AAADEH/README.md

-# About the datastes of the AADEH
+# About the datastes of the AADH-YOLOv5

 The datasets of DGD-6 will be publised after paper accept.